ian-whitestone/rpi-security-system/README.md

 <img src="imgs/demo.gif">

-Hacking a home security system with a raspberry pi + Python.
+Building a home security system with a raspberry pi, python and slack.

 ## Demo